geraldbustosm/trenes/README.md

   - Insertion of station, locomotives and wagons
   - See the time and in which stations are the bags and locomotives

-And of course Train Project itself is open source with a [public repository] on GitHub.
+And of course Trains Project itself is open source with a [public repository] on GitHub.

 ### Technologies used / required 📦